James H. Faison Jr. Scholarship

 The COA model uses a multi-generational wrap-around approach that follows the CDC’s Social-Ecological Model Framework to focus on our youth and families at the individual, relational, community, and societal levels.
 Using this model to serve our families, we are able to more effectively address the risk factors and build the protective factors needed to prevent violence and promote self-sufficiency.
 The long-term goal of the COA Model is to effectively identify the ways in which structural racism, poverty, and other social determinants of health disproportionately affect our families and implement effective practices and strategies that serve to break the longstanding cycle of intergenerational poverty in our community.

-Step 1: Intake and Needs assessment
+Step 1: Intake and Family Profile Survey

 The COA model begins by assessing the individual needs of families on a variety of topics including but not limited to:

 This assessment allows the COAs to best understand the areas in which families could benefit from assistance and determines eligibility for being assigned to a COA caseload.

 Step 2: Identifying family goals

 The COA then works with the parents to identify goals for both the family unit as a whole, as well as all individuals in the household.
 It is important to Voyage that we do not define success for the family.
 Rather, we let the family define what success looks like to them and identify their goals accordingly.